Paschal McGuinness: Local 608 Dissolved

-After years of trying to root out corruption, and having 5 Presidents (and other officers) in a 1-year period, the President of the United Brotherhood of Carpenter's, decided to dissolve Local Union 608 on December 14, 2010.
+After years of trying to root out corruption, and having 5 Presidents (and other officers) in a 1-year period, the President of the United Brotherhood of Carpenters, decided to dissolve Local Union 608 on December 14, 2010.
 From its beginnings in 1918, the Local served a mostly Irish community of carpenters, and is no more.

 NYC District Council

 Paschal was the managing trustee of the NYC District Council of Carpenters Benefit Funds when it purchased and renovated the new headquarters building at 395 Hudson Street in NYC at a cost that exceeded $120 million despite a $73 million appraisal.
 The building is often referred to as Paschal's Palace.

 Building and Construction Trades Department

 After the UBC election of 1991 had been overturned by the United States Department of Labor (DOL), the DOL sued the UBC and reached a settlement in 1995 calling for a new election, McGuinness retired from his position as First Vice President of the United Brotherhood of Carpenters, allowing Douglas McCarron to advance to that position.
 McGuiness was then elected Secretary-Treasurer of the Building and Construction Trades Department of the AFL-CIO in 1995, a position he would have to give up due to federal investigations.